ainneo/website-21/README.md

-## How to create a smooth scroll nav with links and a resonsive sidebar.
+## How to create a scrolling 1 pager - with a responsive nav and a responsive sidebar, linking to sections of a page

 Install the packages below:

+- Icons: for burgar and x buttons
+- react-scroll for scrolling pagges/linking to sections of a page

 ```
 npm install react-icons --save